9 Tips to Help Improve Your Project Management Skills

 Some questions to ask yourself are:

-Do you need more than one person working on a task?
+- Do you need more than one person to work on a task?

 To make it easier, you can use a scoring system.

 Every project has a set of goals and objectives that need to be accomplished in order to be successful.
-You as a project manager or team lead building your project management skills need to know what those goals are.
+As a project manager or team lead building your project management skills need to know what those goals are.
 This means you need to break down each task into goals.

 To make sure your goals are clear and reachable, use the S.M.A.R.T. technique.
 Each goal should be: